rrruko/pallas-primitives-codec-notes/pallas-primitives-types.md

 The decoder for this type is defined by `dropSignedCommitment = dropTriple dropBytes dropCommitment dropBytes`.
-`dropCommitment` calls `enforceSize 2` and then decodes a map from bytestrings to list of bytestrings, and then decodes a "SecretProof" (See VssProof).
+`dropCommitment` calls `enforceSize 2` and then decodes a map from bytestrings to list of bytestrings (See VssEnc), and then decodes a "SecretProof" (See VssProof).